skip to content

 Executive Manager

-Meghana is the Executive Manager at CATS and is responsible for the development and operation of the activites of CATS.
+Meghana is the Executive Manager at CATS and is responsible for the development and operation of the activities of CATS.
 She manages the CATS team and drives collaboration and partnership in research translation, education, training and policy.
 This includes working with academics and senior staff across the University, industry leaders and external partners, actively seeking new opportunities for funding and collaborative activities to bring mutual benefit.
 Meghana obtained her PhD from the University of Cambridge, where she later continued her scientific path as a research associate.
 She later joined GSK to work in drug discovery in the Academic Industry partnership.
 Meghana has over 15 years of experience spanning academia, industry and the charity sector.
 Before joining the CATS team, she was working at LifeArc and commercialisation offices across various universities in London (UCL, Imperial College and QMUL).
 She joined CATS in June 2020.

 Contact Meghana